 Classically trained cooks are taught to make béchamel in three thicknesses.
 A thin béchamel is often used as the base for creamy soups while a thick béchamel is what’s used in soufflé.
 A medium-thick béchamel, which is what this recipe is, is the most versatile and is used as its own sauce or as the base for a variety of other sauces.
 The thickness of the béchamel is determined by how much flour is used (and the quantity of butter would be adjusted accordingly).

-Now, how is béchamel used?
-You can use it in so many different ways.
+Bechamel sauce is deliciously versatile.
 It makes a great base for creamy pasta sauce (eg, saute some mushrooms and onions and fold them into the sauce, add some additional cheese or some spinach), use it in creamy casseroles or creamy soups, in a white sauce version of shepard’s pie, mac n’ cheese, or try a béchamel-style carbonara with a little garlic and bacon.
 It’s also commonly used in lasagna and makes a wonderful sauce for any number of cooked vegetables.
-Leave a comment below: How do you like to use this basic white sauce?
+Try this sauce in our delicious Baked Endives with Ham and Bechamel!

 However you use it, you’ll be amazed how these few simple ingredients are transformed into a luxuriously creamy and delicious sauce.